Travel advice for your trip to Iceland

 What are the requirements on return to the UK from Iceland?

 - You need to take a PCR test after you arrive in England on day two.
 You’ll need to book this before you travel.
 When you make your booking you should receive a test reference number.
 You will need this number to enter on to the online form that you need to complete before you return to the UK.
+This Day 2 PCR test will be replaced by cheaper lateral flow test later in October.

 - Discover the World will cover 50% (£22) of the cost of this PCR test for our clients.